-Choose the smallest suitcase you need
+Choose the smallest bag possible.

 Pack with the intention to mix and match

-Carry on your essentials
+Carry on your essentials.

 Leave room to expand